ngx-md-slides/ngx-md-slides/README.md

 ## How to run

-- clone/fork and clone this project
+- Clone/Fork and clone this project
-- run `npm install` in the "ngx-md-slides" folder
+- Run `npm install` in the "ngx-md-slides" folder
-- run `npm run start` for local development
+- Run `npm run start` for local development
-- edit the example slide sets
+- Edit the translations in one of the slide sets to get started

 ## Credits